scottprahl/pyspeckle/README.rst

    https://pyspeckle2.readthedocs.io

-A browser-run JupyterLite environment requires no installation:
+You can test ``pyspeckle`` in a JupyterLite browser window that requires no installation:

    https://scottprahl.github.io/pyspeckle/